valchau/kickstarter-analysis/README.md

 To understand the interaction between the fundraising goals and the success or failure of the fundraising campaigns, the number of successful, failed and cancelled outcomes of each campaign for plays were counted.
 Then using this information, the percentage of each type (success, failure, cancelled) was computed for selected ranges of fundraising goals in intevals of $5,000, starting with less than $1,000 for small campaigns, and going up fundraising goals to $50,000 or more.
 This breakdown of goals was designed to help Louise determine a reasonable goal amount for her play's kickstarter campaign.

 ### Outcomes Based on Goals
-For the analysis of kickstarter campaign outcomes based on the funding goals, the following chart shows the percentages of successful, failed and cancelled plays based on the fundraising goals.
+For the analysis of kickstarter campaign outcomes based on the funding goals, the following image shows the percentages of successful, failed and cancelled plays based on the fundraising goals.
 [Kickstarter campaign outcomes based on goal ranges](resources/Outcomes_vs_Goals.png)

 There are several things to notice in this image: